kingjuno/amfoss-task/task-09/README.md

 I had to do test in 3 different ways until i got this one correct:

-1- I used puppeteer in javascript so i launched the browser and the code will gets executed ...(Saw this method for whatsapp in a git repo and it worked in whatsapp so i decided to do the same for telegram but it didn't work(I guess its some link problem...).
+1- I used puppeteer in javascript so i launched the browser and the code will gets executed ...(Saw this method for whatsapp in a git repo and it worked in whatsapp so i decided to do the same for telegram but it didn't work.

 2- I learned how to access a box and how to do mouse click using javascript from stackoverflow